testus-x/ksh/docs/PR-HowTo.md

 If the checkout above does not work because of pending changes, just stash them away using `git stash` and when done with merging, get them back using `git stash pop`.

 ###	2. Create a new local branch, merge in the PR, adjust commits
 First, one should create a local branch, where the PR changes get merged in.
 Actually one may merge the changes directly into the master, however, usually one wanna **review** and **test** the changes, what sometimes takes a little bit longer or need to be postponed for this or that reason and thus would block any progress on the master or on your own branches.
-So one may cherry pick, reword, edit, squash, join and drop commits, make other fine grained adjustments before the PR gets merged into the related upstream branch and if anything goes really wrong, one always has the option to simply drop the branch/changes made so far and start over again.
+So with a new branch one may cherry pick, reword, edit, squash, join and drop commits, make other fine grained adjustments before the PR gets merged into the related upstream branch and if anything goes really wrong, one always has the option to simply drop the branch/changes made so far and start over again.
 ```
 git checkout master
 git checkout -b fixXY
 ```
 To find out, what to merge into the new branch, one can go on the issue page (e.g. `https://github.com/ksh-community/ksh/pull/123`) - use the [Issues tab](https://github.com/ksh-community/ksh/pulls) to find it - and click on the [command line instructions]() link right beside the green `Squash and merge` button.
 The pattern to use is basically `git pull git://github.com/*collaborator*/ksh.git *branch*`.
 So `git pull jghub fix1` would be ok - we can use `jghub` because we have added a remote repository and assigned this name to it.

- we know, that the PR got created by comparing the master with e.g. `jghub`'s `fix1` branch in theory one could use `git pull jghub fix1` to merge it in.
-However, it is  little bit annoying to have to find out from where to pull in the changes (, we download the PR as an mbox formatted file.
+Another, IMHO easier to automat option to pull in the changes is to download the PR as an mbox formatted file.
 It contains every commit in a separate e-mail with the commit formatted as a git patch.
 Once we have it, we apply it to the local branch:
 ```
 wget -O /tmp/prXY https://github.com/ksh-community/ksh/pull/123.patch
 git checkout fixXY